puppetlabs/puppet-docs/source/pe/3.7/deploy_nonroot-agent.markdown

 Check the following to make sure the agent is properly configured and functioning as desired:

 - The non-root agent node should be able to request certificates and be able to download and apply the catalog from the master without issue when a non-privileged user executes `puppet agent -t`.
-- The puppet agent service should not be running.
+- The Puppet agent service should not be running.
 Check it with `service pe-puppet status`.
 - You can check the PE console to ensure that the non-root user node is not listed in the **PE MCollective** group.
 - Non-privileged users should be able to collect existing facts by running `facter` on agents, and they should be able to define new, external Facter facts.